 Calgary Public Library and Edmonton Public Library have partnered to raise awareness and engage Albertans in critical dialogue about Human Rights and Holocaust Education.
 In addition to supporting the Human Rights and Holocaust Education program series for three years, donor funds will support physical exhibits and virtual tours that build on program and events, facilitate community storytelling opportunities and enhance Library collections related to human rights.

-The collaboration between Alberta’s two largest municipal libraries is generously supported by the Isadore and Florence Burstyn Memorial Fund for Human Rights & Holocaust Education, KSW Calgary Holocaust Education & Commemoration Endowment Fund, Viewpoint Foundation and other donors.
+The collaboration between Alberta’s two largest municipal libraries is generously supported by the Isadore and Florence Burstyn Memorial Fund for Human Rights & Holocaust Education, the Krell family, and donors to the Calgary Public Library Foundation.